cs-fullstack-2020-spring/coding-concepts-assessment-2-autumn-ragland/README.md

   - `guestName` An input field for entering the name of the guest
   - `guestPhoneNumber` An input field for entering the phone number of the guest
   - `guestRsvpStatus` An input field for specifying if the guest has RSVPed (This should be a boolean value and you may use either a checkbox or a dropdown select list field)
-  - A button for submisson of the data from the form
+  - A button for submission of the data from the form

 - When the form is submitted, use the callback method reference from the parent component to update the parent component's state
   - Pass the guest information to the callback as an object in the following format